jColeChanged/jColeChanged.github.io/_posts/2013-6-25-Collective-Clustering.md

 <div class="p">
 One of the reasons clustering is essential is the world is extremely complicated.
-It is necessary to simplify reality in order to be able to think about it a time and space effecient manner.
+It is necessary to simplify reality in order to be able to think about it a time and space efficient manner.
 Without some tricks that simplify or relax the problem of understanding a messy reality the problem is quite literally not solvable, because it isn't possible to fit the necessary computation into the limited time available to make that